General Dentistry · Reviewed by Dr. Emily Nguyen · Updated May 2026

 Face shield, particle masks and gloves for the dentist and assistant.
 Operator protection matters because dental teams are exposed repeatedly across many removals.

 Continuous water spray throughout the removal.
-Heat is one of the main drivers of mercury vapour release from amalgam; cooling suppresses it directly.
+Heat is one of the main drivers of mercury vapour release from amalgam; cooling suppresses it directly at the source.

 Large-bore high-volume suction positioned immediately at the tooth, capturing vapour and particulate at the source rather than letting it disperse into the operatory air.